Aditya Sudhakar

 Tactics to control for this:

-Build prototypes (see The Sprint Book) before building in production.
+Ship incrementally: Build prototypes (see The Sprint Book) before building in production.
 Test assumptions before building prototypes (see How to talk to users).

 Tactics to control for it:

-Automate/outsource routine steps: Eg: Zapier and Mechanical Turk.
+Automate/outsource: Eg: Zapier and Mechanical Turk.
 It's also possible to automate decisions that are deterministic.
 See how Gumroad hardly needs to meet.

-Async workflows are important: See Gitlab's manual on async workflows and how it helps get more done, is inclusive, supports mental health, encourages thoughtfulness and bridges knowledge gaps.
+Use async workflows: See Gitlab's manual on async workflows and how it helps get more done, is inclusive, supports mental health, encourages thoughtfulness and bridges knowledge gaps.

-Place sensors everywhere: engage customers, have a measurement plan and instrument the product accordingly (Tableau example), track ecosystem (and summarize insights for the team).
+Measure OKRs: engage customers, have a measurement plan and instrument the product accordingly (Tableau example), track ecosystem (and summarize insights for the team).

 Network intelligence: Leverage network, unblock the team.